-- Increased available power from the array - Increased available short-circuit current from the array - Slightly increased full-power input voltage during power limiting - · Increased operational hours at full power
+- Increased available power from the array - Increased available short circuit current from the array - Slightly increased full power input voltage during power limiting - Increased operational hours at full power

-Discussions up to this point have assumed that the inverter has power-limiting capability, which is true of UL1741-listed inverters.
-As part of listing to UL1741, an "Output Overload Test" is performed to confirm the inverter's ability to maintain rated output power when fed by a DC source equal to twice the inverterrated input current.
+Discussions up to this point have assumed that the inverter has power limiting capability, which is true of UL 1741 listed inverters.
+As part of listing to UL1741, an "Output Overload Test" is performed to confirm the inverter's ability to maintain rated output power when fed by a DC source equal to twice the inverter rated input current.

-Although the inverter has the ability to control the current from the array during normal power-conversion operation, during a DC-side fault, the inverter's capability to control the current from the array is through interruption at best.
-The scenario that subjects the inverter to the highest short-circuit current is a low-impedance fault ("bolted fault") within the inverter's DC section between the ungrounded and grounded circuitry, or between ungrounded circuitry and ground.
-During these scenarios, the inverter is exposed to the full shortcircuit current of the array.
-The inverter's DC side components, including bus bars, cables and switches, must be rated to carry and interrupt (in the case of electromechanical switches) the array's available short-circuit current.
-The weakest link in this circuit dictates the maximum short-circuit current that the inverter is rated to handle.
-Based upon the desired string count and string size, the maximum Array-to-Inverter ratio can then be determined.
+Although the inverter has the ability to control the current from the array during normal power conversion operation, during a DC side fault the inverter's capability to control the current from the array is through interruption at best.
+The scenario that subjects the inverter to the highest short circuit current is a low impedance fault ("bolted fault") within the inverter's DC section between the ungrounded and grounded circuitry or between ungrounded circuitry and ground.
+During these scenarios, the inverter is exposed to the full short circuit current of the array.
+The inverter's DC side componentry, including bus bars, cables, and switches, must be rated to carry and interrupt (in the case of electromechanical switches) the array's available short circuit current.
+The "weakest link" in this circuit dictates the maximum short circuit current that the inverter is rated to handle.
+Based upon the desired string count and string size, the maximum oversizing ratio of an inverter depends both on string count and string size.